MiguelMSandin/SSNetworks/README.md

 ---

 ## Getting started
 Let's assume we have gather in a single fasta file all the sequences/proteins we want to explore, and we call it '`FILE.fasta`'.
 This file will be our starting point for the creation, visualization and analysis of the network.
 In order to keep an order and a structure, we are going to be working in a given working directory where '`FILE.fasta`' will be in a folder called '**raw**', the scripts in a folder called '**scripts**', and the output from this pipeline will be exported to a folder called '**nets**'.
 So you can have other folders in the same directory with other analysis for the same fasta file (e.g.; multiple sequence alignments, phylogenetic analysis, BLAST NCBI search, sequencing results, metadata, etc.).

+For a **graphical guide**, please check the slides [presentation](https://github.com/MiguelMSandin/SSNetworks/blob/main/ppt/210506_networks_intro.pdf) in the [ppt](https://github.com/MiguelMSandin/SSNetworks/tree/main/ppt) folder.

 ### 1_blastn_allAgainstAll.sh
 To start, we perform a **local** pairwise similarity comparison among all sequences using BLASTn, or in other words, a blast all-against-all.
 For that, firstly we create a database of `FILE.fasta` and then calculate the similarity.
 We are using 8 processors, so please change the script (line: 18) according to your needs/resources.